Dynamics and entropy of $\mathcal{S}$-graph shifts: Proof of the entropy formula

 \section{Proof of the entropy formula}

+The goal of this section is to prove \cref{thm:entropy_eigen=1}.
 As in the previous section, any graph in this section is essential.
 Moreover, we only consider nonempty $\mathcal{S}$-graph shifts, so every graph contains at least one cycle.
-For convenience, we also set $V(G) = \{1,2,\dots,p\}$.
+For convenience, we set $V(G) = \{1,2,\dots,q\}$.

+Spandl's theorem for the entropy of an $S$-gap shift associates the entropy of an $S$-gap shift to the roots of a power series: